fleet-ai/code-pilot/README.md

 Go to `constants.py` and update the following constants:

-1. INDEX_NAME = the name of your index.
+1. `INDEX_NAME`: the name of your index.
-2. INDEX_ENVIRONMENT = the environment for your index (ie "us-east-1-aws")
+2. `INDEX_ENVIRONMENT`: the environment for your index (ie "us-east-1-aws")
-3. NAMESPACE = the namespace you will be using within the index.
+3. `NAMESPACE`: the namespace you will be using within the index.
 Feel free to keep it blank.

 In your .env file, add the line: